Fast DAQ system with image rejection for axion dark matter searches

 The timestamp of the digitizer has limited usage, but turns out to be consistent with that of DAQ PC as shown in Fig.~\ref{FIG:TIMESTAMP}.
 This enables us to use handy timestamps from the PC.

-With an $n_{\rm iter}$ of 10000 and the STD mode, Table~\ref{TAB:eDAQ} shows the $\epsilon_{\rm DAQ}$ depending on the inefficiency sources, and Fig.~\ref{FIG:eDAQ_offtime} shows the distribution of the timestamp differences between two consecutive iterations $\Delta t$.
+With an $n_{\rm iter}$ of 10000 and the STD mode, Table~\ref{TAB:eDAQ} shows the $\epsilon_{\rm DAQ}$ depending on the conditions, and Fig.~\ref{FIG:eDAQ_offtime} shows the distribution of the timestamp differences between two consecutive iterations $\Delta t$.
 As mentioned above, $\epsilon_{\rm DAQ}$ with a large enough $n_{\rm iter}$ is independent of the two significantly inefficient iterations shown in Fig.~\ref{FIG:eDAQ_offtime}.

 Figure~\ref{FIG:eDAQ2} shows the DAQ efficiency as a function of the number of iterations for both the STD and FIFO modes of the digitizer.
 The efficiencies are already higher than 98\% and 99\% after $\sim$200 iterations ($N$ of $\sim$26000) or $\sim$22 minutes for the STD and FIFO modes, respectively, and then converge to 98.4\% and 99.7\% with further iterations.